stefaneidelloth/treezjs/doc/atoms/model/fileCleanup/fileCleanup.md

 #### Mode

-If a directory is selected above, you can choose a directory cleanup mode:
+If a directory is selected above, the Mode combo box is visible and you can choose a **directory cleanup mode**:
 * deleteFiles: Delete all files in the specified directory.
 Sub directories are not deleted.
 * deleteFilesAndSubDirectories: Delete all files and sub directories in the specified directory.
 * deleteDirectory: Delete the specified directory.